 When you first purchased your new iPhone or Android phone — or other mobile device — it came with a generic name, which likely mirrors the device itself.
-Smartphone names are necessary to differentiate your device from others on a network or connected to your computer.
-When you connect your smartphone with your PC or Mac via a USB cable, you will see your device name.
-If you have multiple devices, or if you want a more personal touch and distinguish among multiple mobile devices, you can rename your phone using any name you want.
+If you have multiple devices or if you want to give your phone a more personal touch, you can rename it whatever you want.
+There’s always a time when you’re trying to connect your phone to a Bluetooth device, but the names on the availability list are indistinguishable.
 Naming your device is a good idea because it eliminates ambiguity over which device you are handling at any given time.
 Here’s how to do it with both iOS and Android.

 Change your iPhone name